-- Put the leaves in a bowl and cover with boiling water, then cover with a plate.
+- Put the leaves in a bowl and cover with boiling water.

-- Leave it to steep for 45 minutes then strain it and put it in a spray bottle.
-It’ll keep for a couple of weeks in the fridge.
+- Strain and put liquid in a spray bottle for use.
+This should keep for a couple of weeks in the fridge.

-Use it as a general cleaning solution to spray and wipe counters, cabinets, tables and more.
-If you are having problems with insects, spray mugwort tea where they enter or where they crawl around to repel them.
+Use the tea as a general cleaning solution to spray and wipe counters, cabinets, tables and more.
+If you are having problems with insects, spray mugwort tea where they enter or where they commonly crawl around to repel them.

 Comforting Mugwort Oil Rub

-- For every 1/2 cup of oil you'll need about 2 tbsp. of crushed mugwort (fresh or dried).
+For every 1/2 cup of oil, you'll need about 2 tablespoons of crushed mugwort.

 - Heat the oil, but do not allow it to simmer.

 - Add the mugwort.
 Let it steep overnight.